FoilFields/Drive/README.md

 (put some images here bozo)

 ## Things you can do
+### Playtest :)
+Easiest

-Tiles!
+### Tiles!
-- Boring tiles:
+Boring tiles:
 - 1x1 desert tiles matching mods style
 - 1x1 straight road tiles matching mods style
 - These can have small obstacles but no loot, enemies or other POI-type stuff
-- POIs:
+POIs:
 - Any-size desert tiles with buildings or other cool things that spawn far away from the road
 - Any-size tiles that spawn relative to the road.
 If they are 1x1, they can also be flipped.
 Could be like a giant pit in the road, shops by the road, or something another tile away from the road like a watch tower

-Blueprints!
+### Blueprints!
 If you have a cool blueprint that you want to feature (and it matches the style or we really like it) we'll add it to the game.
 Just send over your '_.blueprint_' file found in **AppData\Roaming\Axolot Games\Scrap Mechanic\User\[user]\Blueprints\[sort by date modified :D]**.
 Players will dismantle your buld for parts though so be mindfull.

+### Enemies
-Enemies, if you have any modelling skills and can add them to Scrap Mechanic, we can take them
+if you have any modelling skills and can add them to Scrap Mechanic, we can take them

+### Coding
-**If you are a modder** you could lend us a helping hand by documenting, fixing or even refactoring our code

-Anything in the TODO list, I accept github changes
+**If you are a modder** you could lend us a helping hand by documenting, fixing or even refactoring our code Anything in the TODO list, I accept github changes

+### Misc
-You could also work on a wiki I guess but I'm pulling at straws here
+You could also work on a wiki I guess but I'm pulling at straws here actually you probably wouldn't considering how much stuff changes

 ## TODO (code-wise)
 - ~Get rid of log book~